 2. Tissue-like organic bioelectronics (materials, physics, fabrication)

 Organic electrochemical transistor (OECT) is a flagship technology among organic bioelectronic devices.
 It is considered as the perfect link between biology and microelectronics considering the property similarities at large.
 However, the mechanical mismatch at the biotic-abiotic interface causes stability issues.
 Here, we develop tissue-like stretchable and healable OECTs to facilitate their interfacing with soft tissues by materials development and device engineering.
-Read more: Chemistry of Materials, Advanced Science, Advanced Electronic Materisals, Advanced Functional Materials, Journal of Materials Chemistry C.
+Read more: Chemistry of Materials, Advanced Science, Advanced Electronic Materisals, Advanced Functional Materials, Journal of Materials Chemistry C, Applied Physics Letters.

 3. Fully-integrated wearable system: sense, compute, control